SaiyanGonzalez01/Minecraft-Alpha-S-SP/README.md

 # Muliplayer
 Multiplayer has been successfully rewritten and thoroughly tested.
 It seems to be pretty stable but it had to be removed due to a glitch in Singleplayer's chunk loading, the issue lies within Alpha's multiplayer code somewhere and I am unable to pinpoint the exact cause of the issue so until I am able to figure it out, multiplayer will not be avalible.

-If you are really impatient and cannot wait then go through the commit history and find commit 62af5c9 titled "oops" and download the offline download from there, **THIS VERSION IS BUGGED AND CHUNK LOADING IN SINGLEPLAYER IS EXTREMELY BUGGY, SOME CHUNKS MAY NOT EVEN SAVE AT ALL!**
+If you are really impatient and cannot wait then go through the commit history and find commit 62af5c9 titled "oops" and download the offline download from there, **THIS VERSION IS BUGGED AND CHUNK LOADING IN SINGLEPLAYER IS EXTREMELY BROKEN, SOME (IF NOT MOST) CHUNKS MAY NOT EVEN SAVE AT ALL!**

 If you do decide to use this version (not recommended) just download the Alpha v1.2.6 server software from web archive and use websockify to proxy it to websockets.

 # Texture Packs
-This is pretty much self explanitory, just make sure the textures have the same structure as in `resources/`, and then add it to a ZIP file, if a texture pack does not work then most likely it is not for this version of Minecraft.
-You're probably gonna have to make your own texture pack, texture packs for Alpha are very rare these days.
+This is pretty much self explanitory, just make sure that the texture pack has the same file structure as in `resources/`, and then add the files to a ZIP archive, if a texture pack does not work then most likely it is not for this version of Minecraft.
+You're probably gonna have to make your own texture pack because texture packs for Alpha are very rare these days.

 # How to decompile older Minecraft versions
 To decompile older Minecraft versions you can use RetroMCP!